TobiasNx/metafacturewiki/Code-Quality-and-Style.md

 # Build Environment
 We currently use Maven 3.0.4.
 For a full build call the `package` goal.
 To build a binary distribution call `mvn clean package assembly:single`.
 See `/pom.xml` for the build configuration.
-All build related issues are to be handled by Maven and Maven only (No extra qnt etc.).
+All build related issues are to be handled by Maven and Maven only (No extra ant etc.).
 The folder structure of the project follows the Maven standards.
 The extra folder `/quality_assurance` which contains rule sets for static code analysis. `modules` is a placeholder for extensions.

 # Logging